dpshenoy/bokeh-wrap/README.md

 Open notebook **BokehWrapDemo.ipynb** in the Jupyter Notebook GUI, and then choose this environment's kernel as one of the options under **Kernel > Change Kernel**:

 ![change kernel](https://raw.githubusercontent.com/dpshenoy/bokeh_wrap/master/choose_kernel.png)

+Run the notebook.
+To stop the notebook server, hit **Ctrl+C** twice.
+To deactivate the virtual environment:

+    (bokeh_wrap) $ source deactivate

+## Subsequent Usage

+For subsequent use, you only need do:

+    $ source activate bokeh_wrap
+    (bokeh_wrap) $ jupyter notebook

+## Cleanup

+If you want to remove the virtual environment:

+    $ conda remove -n bokeh_wrap --all

+If you want to remove the "Python bokeh_wrap" kernel choice from Jupyter notebook, locate the directory containing it and remove that directory.
+For example:

+    $ jupyter kernelspec list | grep bokeh_wrap
+    bokeh_wrap    /Users/dinesh.shenoy/Library/Jupyter/kernels/bokeh_wrap
+    $ rm -rf /Users/dinesh.shenoy/Library/Jupyter/kernels/bokeh_wrap

 [anaconda-download]: https://www.anaconda.com/download/
 [bokeh-home]: https://bokeh.pydata.org/en/latest/